 ," which was released first.

 Michael Stipe calls this "A really fruity, kind of bubblegum song."
-In an interview with The Quietus, he said that he was a bit embarrassed when it became a big hit, but an important song because it shows a different side of him.
+In an interview with The Quietus, he said that he was a bit embarrassed when it became a big hit, but it's an important song because it shows a different side of him.
 Said Stipe: "Many people's idea of R.E.M, and me in particular, is very serious, with me being a very serious kind of poet.
 But I'm also actually quite funny - hey, my bandmates think so, my family thinks so, my boyfriend thinks so, so I must be - but that doesn't always come through in the music!
 People have this idea of who I am probably because when I talk on camera, I'm working so hard to articulate my thoughts that I come across as very intense."

 In 1999, R.E.M. performed this on Sesame Street as "Furry Happy Monsters."
 Kate Pierson's part was performed by a Muppet that looked like her, voiced by Stephanie D'Abruzzo, a Muppeteer who was also a huge fan of the band.
 Guitarist Peter Buck has two daughters who were big fans of the show.